 Affirming, Evidence-Based Psychology

 Hello, I’m Jameson Kelly.
 As a clinician, I’m known for being empathic, genuine, and calming.
 I’m client-centered by nature.
 This means I am focused on listening with empathy and understanding your experience from your perspective.
-I start by meeting you where you are and using evidence-based techniques to help you address your symptoms.
-Clients often report feeling understood and safe discussing difficult, painful truths with me.
+Clients often report feeling understood and safe with me, even when discussing difficult, painful truths.
 My passion is being present and supportive as you grieve and reprocess your experience.

 Trouble is universal.
 Healing is personal.